 If you’ve never heard about Wairarapa, it’s time to experience this Wellington Day Tour and to get know this tranquil Wellington’s surroundings.
 It occupies the south-eastern part of the North Island and contains three main sub-regions, Martinborough, Gladstone and Masterton.
 There are plenty of marvelous places to discover and activities to enjoy.
 But before you decide to visit New Zealand check the essential packing list for it!

 If you have only one day in Wellington the ideal way to explore the attractive destination is by car.
 The drive from Wellington to Wairarapa region also offers an amazing scenic view.
 I was lucky to get to know John, who owns and operates Capital Personolised Tours company and offers a great selection of journeys throughout the best spots and surroundings of Wellington.
 John took me for the entire day to explore the gems of Wairarapa.
 The best about traveling with Cap Tours is that it does personalised trip in smaller groups, so you don’t need to hurry up if you would like to enjoy picturesque views without time pressure.
 Nevertheless John’s company is flexible and also provides tours for groups up to 12 people!

-Lord of the Ring locations you can’t miss!
+Lord of the Rings Film locations in Wellington

 The day trip started when John picked me up from the place where I was staying in Wellington and we drove to our first stop: the exciting film locations of Lord of the Rings in Kaitoke.
 Shortly about Kaitoke: It’s a magnificent regional park where you can follow the signs to the spectacular Lord of the Rings filming locations complete with information panels.
 There you will find the secret spot used as the set for Rivendell in Peter Jackson’s trilogy.
 Faithful fans should doubtlessly be aware that their camera battery is fully charged.
 The adventurous ones can walk on the swing bridge and enjoy the views of the Hutt River.

 There are some cute towns in Wairarapa and one of them is Greytown.
-It has nothing to do with the grey colour, contrariwise it’s a cute, colorful and sophisticated village with free Wi-Fi hotspots along the Main Street.
+It has nothing to do with the grey colour, contrariwise it’s a cute, colourful and sophisticated village with free Wi-Fi hotspots along the Main Street.
 It’s worth to make a stop and stroll through the mix of independent boutiques, art galleries, antique stores and great cafés.

 It’s unexpectedly a great shopping destination where you can find various intresting products.
 I discovered the marvelous organic skin care shop Medina on 81 Main Street.
 It’s a little heaven for every girl and woman who are aware of taking good care of their skin using only natural, high quality products.
 Medina Morin is an inspired owner with a background in beauty therapy.
 All her products are handmade without any bad toxins and furthermore, they are not tested on animals.
 You would probably expect that the prices are insanely high, but surprise, surprise!
 Nothing is over $60 and you can already find natural daily face cream made from olive leaf extract for $35.
 I couldn’t resist and purchased 3 different products: face and eye cream, Egyptian hibiscus exfoliate.
 Additionally I got a little present, a detox mask tester.
 I’ve tried them all and they are amazing, my skin has never been so smooth and bright.
 So don’t hesitate to visit Medina in the shop or online and you can even ask for a consultation.

 Wine lovers don’t need to be asked twice to explore the surroundings of Martinborough, famous for it’s never-ending grape fields and family owned vineyards.
-The charming town features over 30 wineries, most within walking distance of each other.
+Martinborough features over 30 wineries, most within walking distance of each other.
 If you decided to come without John’s luxury 4WD then you can rent a bike and experience a diverse representation of vineyards in a sporty way.

-The vineyards are not only for admiring but also to taste and enjoy the pride of Wairarapa.
+The vineyards are not only for admiring but also to taste the great wine of Wairarapa.
 You will doubtlessly discover why Martinborough is famous for it’s Pinot Noir and Sauvignon Blanc.
 If you have the opportunity to visit this area in November don’t think twice: Toast Martinborough will be on, a famous wine, food and music festival.

 Martinborough is just 1 hour and 15 minutes away from Wellington but it’s an ideal rural place to escape the hectic city and to enjoy high quality food and world class wines.
 Furthermore there are marvelous olive groves producing the finest award winning olive oil.
 If you have an opportunity to enjoy your sunny day somewhere else, then definitely go to this picturesque colonial village!